|

 along.

-Soon I formed my first band "The Union Street
+Soon after, I formed my first band "The Union Street

 AllStars" in 1979.
 We mainly played at a local